 Can I convert crypto dust?

-If you try to exchange or send some small crypto amount, you'll get an error message saying that the amount is below the minimum required.
+If you try to swap or send some small crypto amount, you'll get an error message saying that the amount is below the minimum required.
 Why is there such a requirement at all, though?
 To answer this question, we'll first have to cover the topic of crypto dust.

 What's crypto dust?